GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Is using [Luma WebGL Library](https://lumalabs.ai/luma-web-library)
   - It requires a good / fast graphics computer
   - Is currently highly experimental and tested with Luma URL examples only
+  - Exporters currently don't work and might eventually be removed

 - Notes about GLTF viewers:
   - `GM Viewer` is for v2.0 glTF files and is currently using Google's [model-viewer](https://github.com/google/model-viewer) web component: